smpallen99/coherence/README.md

 The following columns are added the `<timestamp>_add_coherence_to_user.exs` migration:

-* :encrypted_password, :string - the encrypted password
+* :hashed_password, :string - the encrypted password

 ### Invitable